Everybody has a war story. Some are gorier than others and each has a unique sequence of battlefields.

-Untrustworthiness and isolation may beset even the most well prepared, decorated combat veteran in unforgiving warfare.
-Arduous yet just.
-Fighting on one side or another.
+Untrustworthiness and isolation may beset even the most well prepared, decorated combat veteran in an unforgiving war.
+It’s arduous yet just, fighting on one side or another.

 “I’m coast to coast with the s- – -.
 My reputation precedes me.
 I really ain’t f – – – in with [people].
 They either ungrateful or greedy.
 They say it’s hard but it’s fair.
 You gotta take it or leave it.
 You either hate it or love it.
 You better stay with a heater.”

-Again holding fast to his weaponry, there is also a circumspect appeal for loyalty rooted in martyrdom.
+Again holding fast to his weaponry, there is also a cautious appeal for loyalty rooted in martyrdom.

 “Heater for a buzzer-beater.
 In the cut where I keep it.
 I’m clutch.
 I don’t f— with people.
 Paper like a trapper keeper.
 Safe look like I rap for QC.
 Free C Murder, I was taking notes from Master P. Idolizing Soulja Slim, are yall really down to die with me?”

-In an oxymoronic twist of blasphemy that so happens to affirm God’s commission for His people, “No Rules” ends with a smoothed out commendation to Gump: “Got-dammit, you’re a got-damn genius!
+In an oxymoronic twist of blasphemy that so happens to affirm God’s commission for His people, “No Rules” ends with Gump publicly commended: “Got-dammit, you’re a got-damn genius!
 You must have a got-damn IQ of a hundred and sixty!
 You are got-damn gifted!”